Quincy, Illinois: Highways

-Air travel
+Air

 The Quincy Regional Airport is to Quincy's east, about 5 mi outside of the city limits.

 Cape Air operates daily flights to Chicago-O'Hare, which is 222 flying miles from Quincy and St. Louis-Lambert, which is 93 miles away.
 It is the 425th busiest airport in America based on passenger counts.
 Flight instruction, plane rentals and hangar space are also available at the airport.
 Longest Runway: 7,098 ft.
 Width: 150 ft.

-Amtrak service
+Rail

 Quincy is an Amtrak community with a railroad station on the north side of town.
 Two state-supported trains, the Illinois Zephyr and the Carl Sandburg link Quincy with Chicago, Amtrak's main hub, with connections to hundreds of cities across the country.
 The Illinois Zephyr departs in the morning and arrives in the evening, while the Carl Sandburg arrives mid-day and departs in the late afternoon.
 Both make the same stops to Chicago's Union Station.

-Freight rail service

 Burlington Northern Santa Fe and Norfolk Southern offer multiple freight trains daily and Burlington Junction Rail Road offers short line service many sites and development districts.

-River access
+River

 Quincy is home to the northernmost port on the Mississippi River for 12-month barge traffic.
 The municipal barge dock currently serves multiple industries in the South Quincy Development District.
 The Mid America Intermodal Port Commission is working to secure funding for an additional multimillion-dollar intermodal port facility.